 Magnetic resonance imaging may be done to check for abnormalities in the brain, such as those caused by Alzheimer disease or Creutzfeldt-Jacob disease.

 Electroencephalography Electroencephalography Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more may be done to check for myoclonus in people with a seizure disorder.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more may be done to check for myoclonus in people with a seizure disorder.

 Treatment of Myoclonus